THORWallet/dwh-analytics-backup/README.md

 ```
 docker compose up --build
 ```
-to start the docker container running the backup-cron job (skip the `--build` flag to only run the dockerfile).
+in the folder with the docker-compose file to start the docker container running the backup-cron job (skip the `--build` flag to only run the dockerfile).

 To list all the running docker containers in the console use ``docker ps``.

+## Docker Volumes

+Docker volumes can be found on the host-machine/droplet under `var/lib/docker/volumes`

 ### Environment Variables